ERP for insurance:

 What are insurance ERP implementation risks?

-• Clearly define business processes before starting the ERP implementation workflow
+• Clearly define business processes before starting the ERP implementation workflow to ensure alignment with organizational objectives.

-• Invest and put considerable effort into change management
+• Invest in and put considerable effort into change management to facilitate smooth user onboarding and better adoption.

-• Achieve alignment between the company’s executive, project team, and the rest of the stakeholders
+• Achieve alignment between the company’s executive, project team, and the rest of the stakeholders to eliminate conflicts of interest and ensure stakeholders’ support throughout the implementation process.

-What is the cost of ERP implementation?
+What is the cost of implementing ERP for insurance?

 • Implementation strategy (custom ERP development or platform-based ERP implementation)

-• Software configuration and customization needs
+• Software configuration and the amount of customization

 • Hardware-related costs (in the case of deployment on local servers)